 World-leading tourism research

-The Griffith Institute for Tourism (GIFT) is consistently ranked amongst the top three institutions globally for tourism research as we seek to drive innovation in the tourism sector.
+GIFT is consistently ranked amongst the top three institutions globally for tourism research as we seek to drive innovation in the tourism sector.
 Sustainable tourism requires recognition of economic, social and environmental dimensions.
 Research through GIFT incorporates the triple bottom line concept:

 - Business, Destination and Organisational Viability (Economy)